chrrrisw/kmel_db/kmel_db_format.md

 ### The Genre Index

-The following shows three entries from a genre index.
+The following shows three entries from a Genre index.

 Offsets shown are from the start of each entry.